andrew-hossack/dash-tools/docs/source/commands/init/index.rst

 The ``init`` command is used to create a new templated project in the current directory.

 .. note::
-    See :doc:`Templates <../templates/index>` for information on using Templates.
+    See :doc:`Templates <../templates/list>` for available project templates.

 Usage
 ========